 Jot down the days when you replace any parts in a notebook stashed by your machine.
-Use this as a guide for planning your next replenishment order.
+Use this notebook as a guide for planning your next replenishment order.

 Don’t delay in calling your medical equipment provider if your machine isn’t working properly.
 Often, they can provide you with a replacement as soon as overnight while taking your current machine in for repairs.
-They should also consult insurance criteria to determine your eligibility for a new machine.
+They should also consult your insurance to determine your eligibility for a new machine.

 Interested in reading more about getting the most out of your CPAP?
 Explore our featured collection of tips and tricks for CPAP users.